nautobot/nautobot/nautobot/docs/models/ipam/ipaddress.md

 +++ 2.0.0

-After upgrading to Nautobot v2.0 and its data migrations, you may end up with some duplicate `IP Addresses` across different `Namespaces`.
+After upgrading to Nautobot v2.0, in order to satisfy new uniqueness constraints, the data migrations may duplicate `IP Addresses` across different `Namespaces`.
 Check out this [IP Address Merge tool](../../user-guides/ip-address-merge-tool.md) to collapse unnecessarily duplicated `IP Addresses`.